NishantIyer/main3/pages/index.md

 - End Point Protection: [Certificate](https://media.discordapp.net/attachments/932975399552577576/933005243556433960/End_Point_Protection.png?width=574&height=406)
 - Cisco NDG Linux Essentials: [Certificate](https://id.cisco.com/signin/refresh-auth-state/00pKZ9NRC7-T8QIpP-cUNFQiwv2s6yTr41XFBioDFD)

-In my precious little downtime, I enjoy pondering deep philosophical thoughts, analyzing stocks and markets, practicing calisthenics and hitting the gym often, playing the piano, and pursuing various other intellectual and creative stimuli to keep my mind engaged.

 You may know more about him by visiting the following pages:

 <a href="https://nishantiyer.netlify.app/about" target="_blank">About me.</a>